(You saw these last year, but they are still good. By Chris Bishop).

 In LOTR, magic is still very much alive in Middle Earth.
 Indeed, the plot of the book revolves around destroying a magical ring to defeat a foe of pure evil and restore the true king to his true throne; a wizard orchestrates these events (dying and being reborn in the process).
 At the end of the trilogy, the elves leave Middle Earth, sailing off into the sunset to live happily ever after, perhaps taking much of the world’s magic with them, leaving the humans to perhaps evolve as the dominant beings of that world.
 There’s a teleological neatness here, a reassurance of ideal order.

 LOTR is all about the restoration of true identity and the return home after the great journey.
 I’ve run into readers who’ve expressed frustration with the end of The Return of the King; the book’s ending seems stretched out, elongated.
 After epic battle, there’s something deflationary about the hobbits’ returning to the Shire.
 But this is one of the major points of Tolkien’s process: the heroes must return to the domestic sphere, authority conferred upon them by their dramatic encounters with the sublime.
-They will now put to their own community back to order.
+They will now put their own community back to order.

 Martin’s book could not be more opposite.
 While LOTR is about restoring order and expunging the polluting evil (from the swarthy south and the dark east) from a pure, now stable realm, ASOIAF explores the disruption, dissolution, and fragmentation of a continent in the midst of civil war.
 Tolkien wrote of war too, with bitter darkness, to be sure, but his epical, heroic mode makes little room for depicting the visceral horror of war.
 Nor does he concern himself with the Machiavellian intrigue that harnesses and exploits the rage of war.
 Tolkien’s characters are motivated by pure, intrinsic, and very black-or-white ideals; characters without these ideals (like Gollum or Denethor) are presented as insane.